SAljar99/multi-tenant-rbac-demo/README.md

 3. **Configure Firebase (optional)**

    By default, the app uses a placeholder Firebase config in `lib/firebase.ts`.
-To use your own Firebase project:

-   Create a `.env.local` file at the project root:
+   To use your own Firebase project, create a `.env.local` file at the project root:

    ```
    NEXT_PUBLIC_FIREBASE_API_KEY=your_api_key